 Backlinks and unlinked brand mentions on popular websites can help you generate leads in unimaginable ways.

 We suggest altering content strategies by analysing your competitors’ media mentions and backlinks.
 That way, you can start building backlinks by altering your content and earning mentions on popular websites.
-For this, there are tools available on the market, so you don’t have to break your back analysing it.
+For this, tools are available on the market, so you don’t have to break your back analysing it.

-When it comes to social media profiles, they are a great way to connect directly with your customers.
+When it comes to social media profiles are a great way to connect directly with your customers.
 Also, you can add call-to-action buttons such as “Shop Now”, “Sign Up”, and many more on the social media profile of your brand.

 Using call-to-action buttons will let your followers engage with your brand and, of course, generate leads.
-Not to forget, they also play an important role in boosting sales.
+Not to forget, they also play an essential role in boosting sales.